 Increase your income in other ways.

 Believe it or not, getting a part-time job isn’t the only way you can increase your income whilst you’re at university, so don’t panic if getting a job isn’t something you can do.
 For example, an increasingly popular way for students to make a bit of extra money is by filling out online surveys in their spare time – we’re serious!
 Various research companies are always recruiting new members to answer their surveys and test their products – something that students can very easily jump at the opportunity to do as it’ll often fit within busy schedules.
-You could try sites like InBox Pounds, Nielsen, and Swagbucks.
+You could try sites like InBox Pounds, Nielsen.

 You could also try selling your second-hand items online – if you’re a second or third year student with textbooks that you no longer need, first year students will jump at the chance to buy them pre-owned.
 You could even sell your notes that you no longer have a need for, on sites like Notesale, as long as you don’t mind sharing them with other students.